CK-MPM: A Compact-Kernel Material Point Method: Experiment

 \paragraph{Sand Armadillos} Two armadillo models are initialized with opposing initial velocities of $(0, 0, -0.5)$ and $(0, 0, 0.5)\,\text{m/s}$, respectively, and discretized into 511,902 particles.
 The simulation uses the Drucker-Prager elastoplasticity model with parameters $E = 10^4\,\text{Pa}$, $\nu = 0.4$, and friction angle of $30$\textdegree.
 Gravity is set to $-2\,\text{m/s}^2$.
 As shown in \autoref{fig:sand-armadillos}, the simulation captures the collapse and dispersion of the armadillos with fine granularity, demonstrating realistic sand behavior. \\

 In \autoref{table:g2p2g-speedup}, we observe that our compact kernel can achieve a comparable speed in G2P2G to the original quadratic kernel and demonstrated a slight speedup (around 10\%) in each G2P2G substep.
 As discussed in \autoref{sec:implementation}, we have also provided a Taichi implementation of compact kernel and quadratic kernel MPM.
 We compare the performance of the standard P2G, Grid update, and G2P pipeline using PIC scheme of MPM.
 As shown in \autoref{table:taichi-speedup}, we observe a $1.5\times$ speedup on average for the standard pipeline of MPM.
 The speedup observed with Taichi and PIC aligns more closely with theoretical expectations, as our kernel reduces the number of nodes associated with each particle during the P2G step by 40\%.
 In contrast, the less pronounced speedup with CUDA and MLS is likely attributable to the matrix inversion required in the MLS formulation and the lack of extensive GPU-specific optimizations in our implementation.
+Additionally, \autoref{table:time-breakdown} provides a breakdown of kernel timings for each example, confirming that G2P2G remains the dominant cost across all configurations.

+We also compare the memory footprints of MPM implementations using quadratic kernels (as in \cite{wang2020massively}) and our compact kernel approach.
+Particle representations remain identical in both cases, but our method requires maintaining an additional staggered grid, effectively doubling the memory usage for grid storage.
+To quantify this difference, we report detailed memory usage across several test cases in \autoref{tab:mem-breakdown}.
+These results highlight a trade-off between memory usage and improved computational efficiency and accuracy of our method.
+In large-scale simulations where memory is a limiting factor, it would be valuable to explore specialized implementations that mitigate memory overhead.
+For example, decoupling the Particle-to-Grid (P2G) and Grid-to-Particle (G2P) processes and performing transfers for each grid independently could help reduce memory requirements.